Life on the 47th Parallel

 Also, inflicted with anxiety, depression, ADHD, and dietary restrictions, I finally met a woman, Laurie, the love of my life.
 Combining her education, knowledge and unmatched compassion and empathy, she could see past these afflictions to the better part of me.
 We connected right away and moved forward to build our dream home using century old materials with the focus on sustainable, recyclable and natural.
 We negotiated the daily ups and downs of American life and kept family in focus to the best of our ability as we navigated through life’s jungle to make our way finding fulfillment and happiness in our journey together.
 Now, in our early 70s, as things began to stabilize at near perfection on my ‘path’, I was faced with unexpected events that redefined my outlook on life.

-Book Excerpts - Life on the 47th Parallel
+Book Excerpts from Life on the 47th Parallel

 “One, two, three, four, . . . . . . . twenty-five.
 One, two, three, four, . . . . . . . twenty-five”.
 This was the way my mother equally rationed out cooked rice kernels or pieces of pasta to my brother, sister and I during the last few days of each month.
 Sometimes the last two-three days were without food altogether.
 Unlike our previous accommodations, our current home was a dilapidated old apartment on Spruce Street in Ellsworth, Maine during the early 1960s before the state government food program began for the poor.